SteveBarnett/human-centred/_posts/2018-02-21-writing-accessible-html.md

 ---
 title: Writing accessible HTML
 layout: post
+description: A quick round-up of how I try and write accessible HTML
+image: /img/2018/02/naga-wave.jpg
 ---

 Here's a quick round-up of how I try and write accessible HTML.
 I use a handful of tools that do similar things from different angles.
 It's a mix of command line things, CSS, and my brain.